rodber/chevereto-free/README.md

 ## About this fork

-Chevereto-Free is a mature fork of [Chevereto V3.16.2](https://releases.chevereto.com/3.X/3.16/3.16.2.html) in which only basic features are preserved.
+Chevereto-Free is forked from [Chevereto V3.16.2](https://releases.chevereto.com/3.X/3.16/3.16.2.html) in which only basic features are preserved.
 This fork was created for personal usage and small communities.

 👉 **This fork removes**